spreedly/spreedly-gem/README.md

 # Spreedly Gem

+**This is a fork of the spreedly gem.
+We had to fork it due to the fact that it doesn't convert array data to xml here: https://github.com/spreedly/spreedly-gem/blob/master/lib/spreedly/environment.rb#L328.
+This fork has a very specific patch to fix our issue.
+We hope they will make a fix for us in their gem so we can go back to using it.**

 A convenient Ruby wrapper for the Spreedly API.

 This is an example Ruby integration with Spreedly.
 This version is no longer actively updated and will be superseded by a new version in the near future.
 Feature parity may lag behind, so please use this gem at your own risk.